zalando-stups/documentation/user-guide/application-development.rst

 * Applications should be developed as microservices which focus on small tasks.
 * Applications should follow the `Twelve-Factor App Principle`_.
 * Application APIs shoud be RESTful
-* Applications should be deployed as Docker artifacts
+* Applications must be deployed as Docker artifacts

 Docker